Notice: This page requires JavaScript to function properly.

 Understanding Blockchain

-As you can see, there is indeed no central database, and the network itself is distributed among various devices.
-This decentralization ensures that no single entity has control over the entire network, enhancing security and resilience.
+In a blockchain network, there is no central server - all nodes are connected peer-to-peer and maintain synchronized copies of the data.
+This decentralization ensures that no single entity has control over the network, which increases security, transparency, and resilience.

 Immutability